 In Bob's 30 years of practice, he has provided counseling and representation on matters involving regulation of political activity before the courts and administrative agencies of national party committees, candidates, political committees, individuals, federal officeholders, corporations and trade associations, and tax-exempt groups.

-Bob is the author of several books — United States Federal Election Law (1982, 1984), Soft Money Hard Law: A Guide to the New Campaign Finance Law (2002) and More Soft Money Hard Law: The Second Edition of the Guide to the New Campaign Finance Law (2004) — and numerous articles.
+Bob is the author of several books: United States Federal Election Law (1982, 1984), Soft Money Hard Law: A Guide to the New Campaign Finance Law (2002) and More Soft Money Hard Law: The Second Edition of the Guide to the New Campaign Finance Law (2004) and numerous articles.
 He also serves on the National Advisory Board of Journal of Law and Politics.
 In 2000, he received the prestigious "Burton Award for Legal Achievement" for his legal writing.
-Bob is a 1976 graduate of the University of Virginia School of Law, where he was named Hardy Dillard Fellow in legal writing.

 - Received the Burton Award for Legal Achievement, 2000

 - Peer Review Rated AV in Martindale-Hubbell

 - American Bar Association, Advisory Commission on Election Law

 - University of Virginia, Journal of Law and Politics, National Advisory Board